hmanion/stagenexus/docs/stagenexus_app_documentation.md

 - **Pydantic 2.x** schemas for API validation
 - **Uvicorn** for local serving
 - **PyMySQL** support for MySQL 8
-- **Alembic** is present as a dependency, though the notes suggest migration history is not yet fully in place
+- **Alembic** is now the documented source of truth for structural migrations

 ### Runtime behavior
 At startup, the app: